Asian Rural Institute (ARI)

 1) Sustainable Agriculture

 They practice and teach methods of integrated organic farming that incorporate techniques of enriching the soil, cultivating crops, and rearing livestock naturally.
 In all areas, they promote the use of materials and technology that are available locally in their participants’ communities, reducing dependency on outside inputs and leading toward greater self-sufficiency in food production.
-As a living model of the self sufficiency they teach, participants, staff, and volunteers work together to produce most of the food they eat, including rice, wheat, soybeans, and about 60 kinds of vegetables.
-They also raise a variety of livestock, such as chickens, pigs, cows, fish and ducks all on their 6 hectares (15 acres) of land.
+As a living model of the self-sufficiency they teach, participants, staff, and volunteers work together to produce most of the food they eat, including rice, wheat, soybeans, and about 60 kinds of vegetables.
+They also raise livestock, such as chickens, pigs, cows, fish, and ducks, all on their 6 hectares (15 acres) of land.

 2) Servant Leadership

-A truly effective leader is one who serves, one who works at the level of the people, and lives a life that is an example, and an inspiration to empower all people to reach their highest potential.
+A truly effective leader serves, works at the people’s level, and lives a life that is an example and an inspiration, empowering all people to reach their highest potential.

 3) Community Development

 A healthy community is one in which all members have a voice.
-ARI’s training facilitates the discovery and utilization of the strengths and talents inherent in all of us; organizing community through full participation in decision making, in contribution of abilities, and in access to resources.
+ARI’s training facilitates the discovery and utilization of the strengths and talents inherent in all of us, organizing community through full participation in decision-making, contribution of abilities, and access to resources.

-Community building at ARI is learned through the process of bringing people together each year from vastly different cultures and life experiences to form a cohesive and cooperative group.
-Community life in its most basic form can be seen daily at the tables in the dining hall, where everyone comes together three times a day to enjoy meals from food that they have all worked to prepare from seed to serving dish.
+Community building at ARI is learned by bringing people together each year from vastly different cultures and life experiences to form a cohesive and cooperative group.
+Community life in its most basic form can be seen daily at the tables in the dining hall, where everyone comes together three times a day to enjoy meals from food they have all worked to prepare from seed to serving dish.

 “Sharing Food is Sharing Life” Rev. Dr. Takami, Founder of ARI